Aims and Objectives

 - Decisions on membership, membership benefits, and selection for office will be made objectively and without discrimination.
 Members standing for any office will be selected on ability and aptitude for post.

-The Executive Committee as trustees of the Association has specific responsibility for the effective implementation of this policy, and expects all members to abide by the policy and create the equality environment that is its objective.
+The trustees of the Association has specific responsibility for the effective implementation of this policy, and expects all members to abide by the policy and create the equality environment that is its objective.

 In order to implement this policy Bedfordshire Beekeepers Association will: